Concepción, Sololá: Spanish Colony

 During the Spanish Colony it was part of the Tecpán Atitlán district and when Tecpán became an "alcaldía mayor" (English:Major municipality) of Sololá Nuestra Señora de La Concepción became part of it, as reported in 1749.
 Documents from 1765 show its name as "Nuestra Señora de la Concepción Pajixolá".
 And in 1770, archbishop Pedro Cortés y Larraz described the town as "Concepción Kixalá, part of San Francisco Panajachel parish".

 After Independence from Spain

 According to a record from 1892, Concepción is reported as a municipality of Sololá Department.

 21st century

 On 11 October 2015, a little over a month after the municipal elections for the 2016–20 mayoral term, an angry mob lynched and murdered re-elected Mayor Basilio Juracán, from the LIDER party, accusing him of allegedly ordering a hit against his former competitor for the mayor office from the Unidad Nacional de la Esperanza party —UNE—; the mob burned two vehicles and three houses, among those the one where the deceased mayor was hiding.

 Climate

-Concepción has temperate climate (Köppen: Csb).
+Concepción has a temperate climate (Köppen: Cwb).